cassidoo/HTML-CSS-Tutorial/README.md

 	<link rel="stylesheet" type="text/css" href="main.css">

 Let's take a look at those attributes.
 The `rel` attribute is for *relationship*.
 It specifies the relationship between the current document and the linked document, which will almost always be `stylesheet`.
 I've never actually seen it in action with anything other than `stylesheet`, but if you really want to know other values you can look it up.
 The `type` attribute will also pretty much always be `text/css`.
 If it's ever anything else when you want to use it with CSS, I will be quite surprised.
 And finally, `href`.
 You remember this one, I hope!
 It's just like our `<a>` tag.
 It is the URL of the stylesheet.

 Let's check out this `<link>` tag in action.
-Open up the Linking folder and open home.html, and paste the `<link>` line above on the line below the `<title>` tags in the `<head>`.
+Open up the **6 - Linking** folder and open home.html, and paste the `<link>` line above on the line below the `<title>` tags in the `<head>`.
 Voila!
 That's it.
 Refresh your browser and check out the magic.
 It should look just like what we made in the previous section!
 Now, if you open the main.css file in your editor, you'll see that it's all the CSS you recognize and love, but there's no `<style>` tags.
 Those tags aren't needed when you are using a CSS file!

 ####Commenting